 It is the responsibility of both employers and employees to ensure that the policy and principles are fulfilled where possible.
 Staff must, alongside the policy, always undertake a dynamic risk assessment and have the skill to adapt to the ongoing changing situation.

 For more information on Lone Working, consider taking a look at our IKON Quarterly which discusses different elements of Lone Working.
-You can find the newsletter here.
-If you have any questions please don’t hesitate to contact us on 01473 722 924 or email us on email@example.com.
+If you have any questions please don’t hesitate to contact us on 01473 722 924 or email us on firstname.lastname@example.org.